 Benz Family Allied Health Excellence Scholarship: This scholarship is awarded to a rising junior or senior with a declared major in the College of Health and Human Services with a 3.0 GPA or better.
 Recommendation from a faculty member is required and you must demonstrate leadership outside the classroom through participation in a student organization or part-time job.

 Albert E. Dyckes Health Scholarship: This scholarship is awarded to rising senior students majoring in a health-related profession.
-The grant is based on a minimum GPA of 3.0, academic honors, leadership positions, community service and work experience during college.
+The scholarship is based on a minimum GPA of 3.0, academic honors, leadership positions, community service and work experience during college.

 Marjorie E. Conrad, M.D.
 Allied Health Profession Scholarship: This scholarship supports a rising junior or senior majoring in an allied health professions major (e.g., applied health science, pre-PT, pre-OT, medical technology, communication disorders, gerontology, social work, etc.).

-Cynthia Walling Pemberton Scholarship: The grant is awarded to a rising junior or senior majoring in applied health science with the intent to pursue graduate studies in physical therapy.
+Cynthia Walling Pemberton Scholarship: The scholarship is awarded to a rising junior or senior majoring in applied health science with the intent to pursue graduate studies in physical therapy.
 Financial need is a consideration.

 Dr. Albert G. Schlink Applied Health Science Scholarship: This scholarship is awarded to a junior or senior majoring in applied health science who is enrolled at Firelands College or who is transferring from Firelands to the College of Health and Human Services on the BGSU main campus.

-Barb Tyson Scholarship: The Barb Tyson award is awarded to a student in the College of Health and Human Services in the year of their practicum (internship) experience, with preference given to students completing their practicum within Wood County, Ohio.
+Barb Tyson Scholarship: The Barb Tyson Scholarship is awarded to a student in the College of Health and Human Services in the year of their practicum (internship) experience, with preference given to students completing their practicum within Wood County, Ohio.
 Students must have a minimum of a 3.0 GPA and must be active in an organization on campus, involved in community service, and/or working to support themselves.

-Gerontology Scholarships: Following types of opportunities are awarded under this category: Harold and Ivalou Bordner Gerentology Scholarship designated to full-time undergraduate students who are ready to fulfill a practicum experience through the Gerontology program; Joan Honkala Gordon Gerontology Scholarship to a student accepted into the Masters of Science in Interdisciplinary Gerontology program; Tom Stofac Gerontology Scholarship to a student who demonstrates scholastic achievement with a minimum of a 3.0 GPA.
+Gerontology Scholarships: Following types of scholarships are awarded under this category: Harold and Ivalou Bordner Gerentology Scholarship designated to full-time undergraduate students who are ready to fulfill a practicum experience through the Gerontology program; Joan Honkala Gordon Gerontology Scholarship to a student accepted into the Masters of Science in Interdisciplinary Gerontology program; Tom Stofac Gerontology Scholarship to a student who demonstrates scholastic achievement with a minimum of a 3.0 GPA.

 Children & Youth Social Work Scholarship: This annual scholarship is awarded to a full-time junior and full-time senior majoring in social work with a minimum GPA of 3.0.
-The grant is based on financial need and involvement in social work outreach in the community and on campus.
+The scholarship is based on financial need and involvement in social work outreach in the community and on campus.

 Andrew Lawrence Rowe Memorial Scholarship: This scholarship is awarded to a full-time rising junior or senior in the College of Health & Human Services who is enrolled in the Criminal Justice program with a minimum GPA of 3.25.